jineshajain123/tic-tac-toe-java-project/README.md

 Project Overview- "TIC TAC TOE GAME"
 The Tic Tac Toe project is a simple command-line game where two players(Player X and Player O) take turns marking a space in a 3x3 grid.
 The first player to get three marks in a row (horizontally, vertically, or diagonally) wins.
-If the grid is filled and no player has three marks in a row, the game results in a draw.
+If the grid is filled ,the game results in a draw.

 Features-